Derailleur: Clutch

 Some rear derailleurs, especially for mountain bikes, incorporate a clutch to keep the lower length of chain in sufficient tension to prevent the chain from striking the bottom of the chain stay: this is called chain slap and can damage the chain stay.
-Clutches are also helpful in preventing the chain from derailing from the chain ring on systems without a front derailleur.
+Clutches are also helpful in preventing the chain from derailing from the chainring on systems without a front derailleur.